 Helping Your Cat While They Recover from Vestibular Disease

-Your cat's recovery from vestibular disease should be relatively quick, but to help your kitty feel better while they are experiencing symptoms your job is to provide safety and comfort.
+Your cat's recovery from vestibular disease will likely be relatively quick.
+To help your kitty feel better while they are experiencing symptoms veterinarians often recommend doing what you can to keep your feline friend safe and comfortable.

-- Keep your cat restricted to a room away from stairs, with food, water, and litter box within easy reach.
+• Keep your cat restricted to a room away from stairs, with food, water, and a clean litter box within easy reach.

 Note: The advice provided in this post is intended for informational purposes.
 The services listed in this post may not be available at this hospital.

 Is your cat displaying symptoms of vestibular disease?
-Contact our Tucson vets right away or head straight over to our Tucson emergency animal hospital.
+Contact our Tucson vets right away.
+We provide emergency care 7 days a week at our Tucson animal hospital

 Looking for a veterinary specialist in Tucson?